 Description of time series:

-Between 2015 and 2019 the national average concentration of zooplankton biomass showed no significant trend.
+Between 2016 and 2021 the national average concentration of zooplankton biomass showed a significant decreasing trend but was similar to historical values.

 Description of Zooplankton: